patrick-fs/fs-react-redux-sentry/README.md

 import { doError } from '../actions/error';

 const crashReporter = store => next => action => {
-  // we got a thunk
-  if (typeof action === 'function') {
+  // we got a thunk, prep it to be handled by redux-thunk middleware if (typeof action === 'function') {
     // wrap it in a function to try/catch the downstream invocation const wrapAction = fn => (dispatch, getState, extraArgument) => {